Jenny Margetts: Educator

-One day in the early 1970s, Jenny’s mother called her and expressed concern that her grandchildren were not learning the Cree language and that the school system was not offering enough cultural teaching.
+One day in the early 1970s, Margetts' mother called her and expressed concern that her grandchildren were not learning the Cree language and that the school system was not offering enough cultural teaching.
 She was supported by a school superintendent who offered to help Jenny in setting up a program.
 They wrote a proposal and submitted it to the Edmonton School Board.
-Jenny recounted, “With missionary zeal, we set out to outline all the reasons why Native kids needed their own kindergarten.
-Cree language would be taught, a cultural component would be added to the existing curricula, but most of all, there would be the opportunity for these little Native children to feel good about being Native, in their own Native setting.”
+Jenny recounted, "With missionary zeal, we set out to outline all the reasons why Native kids needed their own kindergarten.
+Cree language would be taught, a cultural component would be added to the existing curricula, but most of all, there would be the opportunity for these little Native children to feel good about being Native, in their own Native setting."
 The Awasis Program was launched in March 1972 with a kindergarten, and six years later included children up to Grade 6.
 Awasis is the Cree word for child.

 After establishing the first Indigenous elementary school program in Canada, Jenny helped create the Sacred Circle Project, a program to develop initiatives and provide support to all activities related to the education of or about Indigenous people.
 Elders, the Indigenous community, and the Edmonton Public School District staff formed the nucleus of the project, which focused on eight areas: curriculum development, summer activities, lead teachers, classroom aides, a resource centre, cross-cultural awareness services for teachers and the community, and a home-school liaison component.
 From its start in one urban setting, it soon expanded to other cities and included both public and Catholic schools.
 As a result of lobbying by concerned Indigenous people as well as school system personnel throughout Alberta, in the summer of 1980 the Department of Education ear-marked funding for such programs, resulting in large urban school systems developing programs on a much broader scale to meet the needs of Indigenous students.
 One review identified two major areas of concern with these programs: burnout resulting from Indigenous staff placed in schools that never had Indigenous people working in them before, and the limited cultural knowledge of Indigenous students raised in urban settings.
 These were issues Jenny understood well and used them in her presentations at conferences and before provincial and federal education task forces.

-The Province of Alberta honored Jenny posthumously as one of the great Edmontonians of the century for “establishing the Awasis kindergarten, the first Canadian aboriginal kindergarten within a public school system, and for her work for post-secondary education access for aboriginals.”
+The Province of Alberta honored Jenny posthumously as one of the great Edmontonians of the century for "establishing the Awasis kindergarten, the first Canadian aboriginal kindergarten within a public school system, and for her work for post-secondary education access for aboriginals."